 Playing an instrument or a contact sport may require some adjustment when you first get your braces, but wearing braces will not stop you from participating in any of your school activities.

 If you play a contact sport, we recommend that you wear a mouthguard to protect your braces or appliance.

 Simply call our practice!
-The Daniel Orthodontics front desk staff will be happy to help schedule your next appointment at your convenience.
+The Daniel & Jones Orthodontics front desk staff will be happy to help schedule your next appointment at your convenience.